 - If this PCR test result is positive they must complete the full self-isolation period.
 If this PCR test result is negative, and they have no symptoms of COVID-19, they and their household can stop isolating.

-- For staff doing home testing, a positive PCR result will trigger the legal obligation to self-isolate and the ability to claim the Test and Trace Support Payment
+- A positive PCR result will trigger the legal obligation to self-isolate and the ability to claim the Test and Trace Support Payment

 Download and print these fact-sheets which can be displayed in your settings:

 - Back to Early Years fact sheet (PDF)